mdbenito/effective-2d/README.md

 * `von Karman.ipynb`: Implementation of the model in [2].
 (Not working)
 * `von Karman mixed.ipynb`: Implementation of the model in [2] using a mixed model formulation.
 (Not working)
+* `report.py`: A minimal web server to explore results in tabular form and easily combine them into plots.
+Not *very* useful, but it was fun and quick to do.

 ## Dependencies